 Once a criminal prosecution swings into gear, the government is often dogged in its pursuit.
 The IRS Criminal Investigations unit has many tools at its disposal, such as the seizure of your bank accounts.

 We urge you to act now in your own interest and contact our accomplished law firm for the help you need.
-Call our office day or night or complete the online form.
+Call our office day or night or contact us here.